The Way We Work

 Introduction from the Chief Executive, Nigel Portwood

 Oxford University Press is a department of the University of Oxford.
-The University of Oxford is a civil corporation established under common law, which was formally incorporated by the Act for Incorporation of the Universities of Oxford and Cambridge 1571 under the name of 'The Chancellor Masters and Scholars of the University of Oxford'.
+The University of Oxford is a civil corporation established under common law, which was formally incorporated under the name of 'The Chancellor Masters and Scholars of the University of Oxford'.
 The University of Oxford is an exempt charity under the Charities Act 2011.

 Oxford University Press has a distinct governance structure which is written into the statutes of the University of Oxford.
-The policy of Oxford University Press is overseen by a Delegacy appointed from the academic staff of the University and chaired by its Vice-Chancellor.
+The policy of Oxford University Press is overseen by a Delegacy appointed from the academic staff of the University.
+The Delegates meet under the chairmanship of the University of Oxford’s Vice-Chancellor.
 The Delegates appoint a Finance Committee consisting of some of their own number, the Chief Executive of the Press and other senior colleagues, as well as outside advisers.
 The Finance Committee acts in much the same way as the board of directors of a company.
 The Chief Executive is responsible for running the Press.
 This statement has been approved by the Press’s Finance Committee and Executive Committee (the senior executive management body).

-Oxford University Press has offices in more than 50 countries, employs more than 6,000 people, and is the largest university press in the world.
+Oxford University Press has offices in more than 50 countries, employs over 6,000 people, and is the largest university press in the world.
 The Chancellor Masters and Scholars of the University of Oxford trading as Oxford University Press has a number of subsidiaries throughout the world.
+Further information on the Press and its mission can be found here.

 As a department of the University of Oxford, Oxford University Press furthers the University's objective of excellence in research, scholarship and education by publishing worldwide.
 The Press has a diverse programme, publishing thousands of titles each year globally, in more than 90 languages and in a variety of formats – print and digital.
 The Press’s products cover an extremely broad academic and educational spectrum, making content available to users in whichever format suits them best.